WHO MAY APPLY

 Complete and file the Veterans of the Afghanistan and Iraq Conflicts Scholarship application (instructions below), all supplemental documents, and a Free Application for Federal Student Aid (FAFSA) by March 1.

-The 2018-2019 application is now available.
+The 2018-2019 application deadline has passed.
 To apply, please apply through the MD CAPS system at: https://mdcaps.mhec.state.md.us New users will be required to create a user ID and password.
 You will then be sent an email with an activation link.
 You MUST activate your account prior to logging in to your account You will then be able to apply online for programs, as well as check the status of your application.

 All undergraduate majors are eligible.